bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.63 built 2023-06-26
+## Taminations version 1.6.64 built 2023-07-31
 Copyright 2023 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
+* Update definition for Linear Cycle
-* Fix selecting some Once Removed animations
+* Fix display of some animations for Ramble
+* Animations for Reverse Dixie Sashay
 * Sequencer changes:
-  - Chain Down the Line from more formations
-  - Fix crash on Spread
+  - Fix for Concentric Circulate
-  - Enable As Couples Roll
+  - Enable Grand Square <nn> steps
-  - Fix for Square Thru on the Nth Hand ...
-  - Fix for Centers Shazam from galaxy
+  - Fix for some RLG after Allemande Left
-  - Code for (Anything) and Circle, Patch, Touch By
+  - Fold and Cross Fold from t-bones
+  - Enable sorting abbreviations
-  - Fix Cross Chain Thru / Roll from waves
+  - Fix Triangle Circulate from sausage formation
-  - Fixes for dancer names, new command to change names

 For a detailed history of changes, view the
 [Git log](https://github.com/bradchristie/taminations-flutter/commits/main)